“Celebrate art forever…”

 The Speed Art Museum embarked on a major expansion and renovation of its facilities, encompassing approximately 75,000 square feet of new interior and exterior space.
-Growing out of the Museum’s long-range master planning process, the Speed Museum commissioned wHY Architecture and K. Norman Berry Associates for the project.
-The design included the construction of a north addition, some existing building renovation and a central utility building, both of which link directly to the Museum’s existing structure.
+The design included the construction of a north addition, some existing building renovation, and a central utility building, both of which link directly to the Museum’s existing structure.
 The new structure to the north addition building is designed to be largely transparent, with large glass curtain walls.
-The project also features a new art park and public piazza on the six acre site.
+The project also features a new art park and public piazza on the six-acre site.

-- Mechanical and electrical systems design to support state-of-the-art museum requirements while providing energy efficient operation.
+- Mechanical and electrical systems support state-of-the-art museum requirements while providing energy-efficient operation

-- Building Automation System integration with building security system.
+- Building automation system integration with building’s security system

-- Kerr-Greulich performed LEED Enhanced commissioning on all building systems.
+- KGEI performed LEED Enhanced commissioning on all building systems.